bxxmzilla1/Reelzey-Test-mezz/DEPLOYMENT_SUMMARY.md

 ## 🎊 You're All Set!

-Your ANDREIX PWA is production-ready!
+Your Reelzey PWA is production-ready!
 Follow the Quick Start guide above to deploy.

 **Good luck with your deployment! 🚀**

 ---

-*Generated for ANDREIX - AI Studio App*
+*Generated for Reelzey - AI Studio App*
 *Ready for GitHub + Vercel Deployment*